-Of course any functioning economy needs buying and selling, but is the cost of this constant barrage of information reminding us of how incomplete we are not damaging?
-Is the illusion that happiness, wellbeing and contentment can be purchased not leading us down a rabbit hole from which we may never return?
+Of course any functioning economy needs buying and selling, but the cost of this barrage of information reminding us of how incomplete we are is damaging?
+The illusion that happiness, wellbeing and contentment can be purchased leads us down a rabbit hole from which it is difficult to return.

 The truth is, the human condition is one of completeness in evolution.

-We are all evolving constantly, through learning, through experiences, both good and bad and through the interactions we have with the world around us we are in a constant state of evolution.
+We are all evolving constantly, through learning and experiences, both good and bad.
+Through the interactions we have with the world around us we are in a constant state of evolution.

-We can leave this in the hands of advertising executives, and facebook algorithms, or we can take up a more established route, which is the route of Yoga.
+We can leave this evolution in the hands of advertising executives, and facebook algorithms, or we can take up a more established route.
+The path of Yoga.

-Inner peace, physical and mental health and wellbeing, stability, strength and confidence are all the attainments of Yoga
+Inner peace, physical, mental health and wellbeing, stability, strength and confidence are all the attainments of Yoga.